- File your FAFSA as soon as possible after Oct. 1 and preferably by Dec. 1, 2020 for the following fall semester.

 - May 31: deadline to apply for housing in order to secure residence hall space for the fall.

 - Attend Orientation in June or July.

-- Official test scores and high school (and any college you have attended) transcripts are due by July 1.
+- Official test scores (if you have them) and high school (and any college you have attended) transcripts are due by July 1.

 Your Next Steps

 We’re thrilled you’re thinking about becoming a Hawkeye, but there are several things you’ll need to do before that can happen.